 The artifacts you see in these videos are all at least as real as the Moon.
 Only the text is new.
 This includes the obvious compression artifacts.
 Clementine had an onboard compression chip that allowed it to send many more images home than previous satellites, at some cost in fidelity (but fidelity to what?).

-Finally, although this is basically an art project, we think this might actually be extended to a quick and useful way to explore and QA EDR archives.
+Finally, although the videos linked above ares basically an art project, we think this might actually be extensible as a quick and useful way to explore and QA EDR archives.
 Many problems in the data and metadata jump out immediately when they are viewed in rapid sequence.

 The project provided us with an opportunity to prototype a data conversion stack based on our